Tokelau: Environment

 Tokelau is located in the Western Polynesian tropical moist forests ecoregion.
 Most of the original vegetation has been replaced by coconut plantations, some of which have been abandoned and became scrubby forests.
 The atolls of Tokelau provide habitat for 38 indigenous plant species, over 150 insect species and 10 land crab species.
 One of the greatest threats to biodiversity is posed by introduced mammalian predators such as the Polynesian Rat.

 In 2011 Tokelau declared its entire exclusive economic zone of 319031 km² a shark sanctuary.

 Economy

-According to the US Central Intelligence Agency's list of countries by GDP (PPP) Tokelau has the smallest economy in the world.
-Tokelau has an annual purchasing power of about US$1,000 (€674) per capita.
-The government is almost entirely dependent on subsidies from New Zealand.
-It has annual revenues of less than US$500,000 (€336,995) against expenditures of some US$2.8 million (€1.9 million).
-The deficit is made up by aid from New Zealand.

-Tokelau annually exports around US$100,000 (€67,000) of stamps, copra and woven and carved handicrafts and imports over US$300,000 (€202,000) of foodstuffs, building materials, and fuel to, and from, New Zealand.
-New Zealand also pays directly for the cost of medical and education services.
-Local industries include small-scale enterprises for copra production, wood work, plaited craft goods, stamps, coins, and fishing.
-Agriculture and livestock produces coconuts, copra, breadfruit, papayas, bananas, figs, pigs, poultry and a few goats.
-Many Tokelauans live in New Zealand and support their families in Tokelau through remittances.
+Tokelau's economy is among the smallest globally, primarily characterized by subsistence agriculture and fishing.
+The residents cultivate crops such as coconuts (for copra), taro, breadfruit, papayas, bananas, and figs, and raise livestock including pigs and poultry.
+Fishing, particularly for local consumption, plays a vital role in their sustenance.

+Economic overview

+The territory's economic activities are limited, with revenues stemming from the sale of copra, postage stamps, souvenir coins, handicrafts, and remittances from Tokelauans residing in New Zealand.
+These remittances are significant, given that approximately 80% of Tokelauans live abroad.

+In recent years, Tokelau has sought to diversify its revenue streams.
+Notably, the territory has generated income through the registration of domain names under its country code top-level domain (ccTLD), .tk.
+By 2012, about one-sixth of Tokelau's economy was derived from this source.